-The cost of the contents of the "shoe box" and the chemicals must not exceed \$2000.
+The cost of the contents of the "shoe box" and the chemicals must not exceed \$3500 USD.
 The vehicle cost includes the donated cost of any equipment.
 The time donated by university machine shops and other personnel will not be included in the total price of the car.
 It is expected that every university has equal access to these resources.
 The cost of pressure testing is also not included in the capital cost of the car.
 The method used to estimate the donated cost of the equipment must be shown.
 It is expected that standard financial procedures will be used to estimate this cost.
-The same car cannot be reused from year to year.
-Substantial changes must be made and indicated in the poster presentation.